shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 During each training epoch:

 1. Images are passed through the encoder to produce continuous latent vectors
-2. Latent vectors are quantized by finding nearest codebook embeddings
+2. Latent vectors are quantised by finding nearest codebook embeddings
-3. Quantized vectors are decoded to reconstruct images
+3. Quantised vectors are decoded to reconstruct images
 4. All three loss components are computed and combined
 5. Gradients are backpropagated to update encoder, decoder, and codebook parameters
 6. Validation SSIM is computed at the end of each epoch
 7. Model checkpoint is saved when validation SSIM improves

-The model was trained using the Adam optimizer which adapts learning rates for each parameter, helping to handle the different scales of the three loss components.
+The model was trained using the Adam optimiser which adapts learning rates for each parameter, helping to handle the different scales of the three loss components.

 ## Experimental Results